open-telemetry/opentelemetry-go/CONTRIBUTING.md

 - A pkg.go.dev badge which can be generated [here](https://pkg.go.dev/badge/).
 - Brief description.
 - Installation instructions (and requirements if applicable).
 - Hyperlink to an example.
+Depending on the component the example can be:
+  - A `example_test.go` like [here](exporters/stdout/stdouttrace/example_test.go).
+  - An sample Go application with if its own `README.md` like [here](example/zipkin).
-- Additional documentation.
+- Additional documentation sections such us:
+  - Configuration,
+  - Contributing,
+  - References.

 [Here](exporters/jaeger/README.md) is an example of a concise `README.md`.